 Background: Ethan Allen was the co-founder of the KU MPA Program, along with Ed Stene.

 |Raymond P. Botch and Raymond Paul Botch, Jr. City Management||Provides scholarships to City Management Fellows in the MPA Program for sons, daughters, or relatives of past and present city managers to become future city managers.

 Background: Ray Botch, MPA Class of 1968, followed his father's footsteps into the city management profession.
 Learn more.

-Available to MPA students with a preference for graduates of Kansas high schools and to individuals of a racial minority, based on need.
+Available to MPA City Management Fellows with a preference for graduates of Kansas high schools and to individuals of a racial minority, based on need.

-Background: Darwin was a member of the Political Science faculty.
-This scholarship was established by his daughter.
+Background: Darwin was a beloved professor of public finance who taught our MPA students for decades.
+This scholarship was established by his daughter, Cathy Daicoff.